mtiutiu/Hardware_Playground/IOT/node/livolo_EU_switch/VL-C700X-1_Ver_C2/Power_Supply/README.md

  - 0.1 - initial design
  - 0.2 - fixed/optimized some traces
  - 0.3 - added mounting holes (for M1.4 small screws), updated schematic
+ - 0.4 - optimized traces for more clearance in the high voltage area

  **Kindly notice:**